NinaLAnderson3/Project3/README.md

 ### Since our intial build we have added the following features to our website:
 1. Tableau Visualizations: Visualizations have been added to the site that highlight data related to crime, poverty, income, and home price trends and future predictions.
-2. The direct tableau public page. https://public.tableau.com/views/HitchHikersGuidetoNJ/NJStory?:language=en&:display_count=y&publish=yes&:origin=viz_share_link
+2. The direct tableau public page: https://public.tableau.com/views/HitchHikersGuidetoNJ/NJStory?:language=en&:display_count=y&publish=yes&:origin=viz_share_link
 3. Machine Learning Model: A prediction model, leveraging Zillow home price data, has been built in that allows a user to see the future predicted value of homes in their county of interest, using two different prediction models (Linear Regression and Random Forest).\
 4. Zillow Home Value Index data came from a CSV downloadable here... https://www.zillow.com/research/data/